rconradharris/reddit-background/README.md

 offers additional features.

-To use OS X's background selector, you tell `reddit-background` to download a set number of images using the `--image-coun` option.
+To use OS X's background selector, you tell `reddit-background` to download a set number of images using the `--image-count` option.
 This will download these images into the download directory but not actually set them as the background.
 You then set `System Preferences -> Desktop -> Backgrounds` to point to the download directory for each desktop.